bernardoamc/bernardoamc.github.io/_posts/2015-06-17-postgres-lateral-join.md

 #### Solution without `LATERAL`

-Let's create a solution without `LATERAL joins` first so we can see the benefits of using `LATERAL` over this implementation.
+Let's create a solution without `LATERAL` first so we can see the benefits of using `LATERAL` over this implementation later.

 Having decided this, let's fetch the last two sells of each game without bothering with the game name for now: